briisk/briisk-git/README.md

   <a name="pull-request--reviewers"></a><a name="2.5"></a>
   - [2.5](#pull-request--reviewers) **Pull Requests: Reviewers**: Add all possible developers as reviewers.
 The more, the better.

     > Why?
-Thay will find more issues.
+They will find more issues.

   <a name="pull-request--commits"></a><a name="2.6"></a>
   - [2.6](#pull-request--commits) **Pull Requests: Commits**: There should be one commit for one JIRA ticket in the PR, if commit is related to more than one ticket, then it can contain more JIRA tickets.
 You can't create more than one commit for one JIRA ticket in one PR.